Dirtyphonics: 2017: Vantablack

-In 2017 Dirtyphonics join Monstercat to release their “Vantablack EP” in collaboration with Sullivan King.
-This EP re-asses their metal roots and cements the heaviness and diversity of their sound.
+In 2017 Dirtyphonics joined Monstercat to release their “Vantablack EP” in collaboration with Sullivan King.
+This EP re-assesses their metal roots and cements the heaviness and diversity of their sound.
 Songs like “Hammer”, “Sight Of Your Soul” and “Vantablack’” gathered over 15M streams on Spotify and landed on major playlists.

-2019 to present: LIIVE
+2019 to 2023: LIIVE

 In 2019 they created and designed a brand new show to celebrate 10 years on the road.
-With their new “Dirtyphonics LIIVE”, Charly and Pitchin have been headlining festivals all over Europe as an hommage to their roots.
+With their new “Dirtyphonics LIIVE”, Charly and Pitchin have been headlining festivals all over Europe as an homage to their roots.
 They have been working intensively on exclusive music and visuals to create a unique experience ready to take you on a very special journey.
 Through joining the Disciple records family they released the iconic “Scars EP”, “Rise From The Dead”, "Gasoline" as well as many collaborations and remixes.

-In 2020 Dirtyphonics has stepped up their role of ambassador of the French Bass Music by helping and pushing established and up coming French producers to the limelight.
-There are some very exciting projects and collaborations on the way…
+In 2020, Dirtyphonics reinforced their role as ambassadors of French bass music by collaborating with both established and emerging French producers.
+They released the "What the French EP," a project aimed at unifying the French bass music scene and asserting its unique identity.
+The EP features collaborations with SampliFire on "Molitor," IVORY on "Bastille," Ecraze on "Pantheon," and Graphyt on "Haxo," each track referencing symbolic locations in Paris significant to Dirtyphonics.
+The Asymetrics noted, "The idea behind 'What The French' is simple: unify the French Bass music scene and assert its identity."

+2023 to present: Magnetic

+In 2023, Dirtyphonics released the single "Burbank Nights" on September 6 through Monstercat's Uncaged imprint.
+The track was featured in the Rocket League x Monstercat collaboration and later included in their second studio album, Magnetic.

+Their sophomore album, Magnetic, was released on May 3, 2024, via Monstercat.
+The 12-track album showcases a blend of drum and bass, dubstep, and metal influences, featuring collaborations with artists such as Circadian, IVORY, SampliFire, and Bossfight.
+The album received positive reviews for its genre-blending approach and production quality.

+To commemorate their 20th anniversary, Dirtyphonics performed a special concert at Le Bataclan in Paris on April 5, 2025.
+The event marked the culmination of their Magnetic world tour and featured guest appearances by artists including Circadian, ASDEK b2b IVORY, and Deja Vu.